Battery Terminal Stud Vs. Battery Terminal Screw: Which is the Better?

 Battery terminals are the vital connectors that link your vehicle’s battery to its electrical system.
 These small yet crucial components ensure a consistent and efficient flow of electricity.
 Without well-functioning battery terminals, your car would struggle to start, and many of its electrical components—like lights, radio, and onboard computer systems—wouldn’t operate effectively.

-battery terminal stud
+brass battery terminal stud installation on truck battery

 Part 2.
 What are battery terminal studs?